ibm-cloud-docs/FileStorage/how-to-create-duplicate-volume.md

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 To learn more about snapshots and how to order snapshot space, refer to [Snapshot documentation](/docs/FileStorage?topic=FileStorage-snapshots).
 {:important}

-Duplicates can be created from both **primary** and **replica** volumes.
+ Independent duplicates can be created from both **primary** and **replica** volumes.
 The new duplicate is created in the same data center as the original volume.
 If you create a duplicate from a replica volume, the new volume is created in the same data center as the replica volume.

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} documentation](/docs/containers?topic=containers-file_storage#file_backup_restore).
 {:tip}